Overseas Faculty Development Seminar

 Program Expectations

 As an outcome of the Overseas Faculty Development Seminar program, participants are required to develop and implement a project to increase internationalization on their campus.
 Details and examples of these projects will be shared with awardees during pre-departure orientation.
-Projects should be implemented within one year of the conclusion of the program, at which time participants will be asked to submit a project report and share curriculum and/or documentation of the project for inclusion on CAORC's Open Educational Resources site.
+Projects should be implemented within one year of the conclusion of the program, at which time participants will be asked to submit a project report and share curriculum and/or documentation of the project that will be featured on CAORC's Open Educational Resources site.

 Deadlines